brunorijsman/firefly-configurations/features/rip/rip.md

 ## Basic RIP Configuration

-Apply the following configuration patch[^1] to the topology configuration to enable RIP on all interfaces:
+Apply the following configuration patch #1 to the topology configuration to enable RIP on all interfaces:

-[^1]: To apply a configuration patch enter the `load patch terminal` command in configuration mode, copy & paste the configuration patch, and press control-D.
+To apply a configuration patch enter the `load patch terminal` command in configuration mode, copy & paste the configuration patch, and press control-D.

 ```
 [edit]